 Moving forward effectively by understanding: The why and what of migration and transformation.

 In order to make progress towards becoming a true digital enterprise, we need to focus on Application Portfolio Management and application rationalization in the context of the ever-changing digital landscape.
-Application rationalization can no longer be a 3-month project we assign to a PM or outsource to one of our technology firms.
+Application rationalization can no longer be a three month project we assign to a PM or outsource to one of our technology firms.
 It needs to be part of our ongoing digital transformation and integrated into our business processes.
 Organizations need ecosystems that encourage new features and capabilities as applications and products continue to evolve, rather than restrict them.

 We can use tools to achieve goals within our digital transformations.
 Example tools to leverage include modernized application architectures, DevOps, cloud technologies, virtualization, microservices, containerization, etc. However, robust, agile, modern applications require more than just the right platforms or processes; they need to be custom-fit to our business and its needs.
 Too often, we embark on transformational migrations with our teams, burn through thousands of hours and significant budgets, only to find ourselves on a new platform facing the same problems we were originally tasked with solving.